Jonas-Ceccon/HumanL/README.md

 ...
 Lol, this is only starting, it only has the merely functional python part done, I'm so lonely right now T_T

-I'm  currently working on a way to make a tool that will let people easily edit a LED strip or matrix that is compatible with the adafruit neomatrix library
+I'm  currently working on a way to make a tool that will let people easily edit a LED strip or a matrix that is compatible with the adafruit neomatrix library

 This is how it works :